Easy Greek Salad Recipe

 Greek salad in a bowl with dressing next to it

 Traditional Greek salad is usually made with just a handful of ingredients – tomatoes, cucumber, kalamata olives, red onion, feta, and a simple vinaigrette.
 However, in the restaurant where I first learned to make it in college, we added lettuce for crunch.
-It may not be quite as authentic, but it’s SO GOOD that way.
+It may not be quite as authentic, but it’s delicious.
 I’ve also found that avocado adds creaminess that balances the vinaigrette, so I add that in too.

 Pouring Greek salad dressing over vegetables